-High quality teaching should prioritise language and talk in the classroom and incorporate supportive strategies for promoting language throughout the day.
+Inclusive high quality teaching practices should prioritise language and talk for all pupils in the classroom throughout the day.
 Having a communication supportive classroom is fundamental to this.
 Communication supportive features should be visible to anyone entering the classroom or setting.
 Key things would include:

-School can use the Communication Supporting Classrooms Observation Tool, a self-rating tool for evaluating the language learning environment, language learning opportunities and language learning interactions they offer, to ensure a communication supportive environment.
+Reception, year 1 and year 2 classrooms can use the Communication Supporting Classrooms Observation Tool, a self-rating tool for evaluating the language learning environment, language learning opportunities and language learning interactions they offer.

-This video contains real life examples of ways schools and settings have ensured a communication supportive classroom.
+The video below contains real life examples of ways schools and settings have ensured a communication supportive classroom.

 Thinking about how adults use questions in the classroom is an easy way to promote spoken language effectively.
 This short video contains good practice examples.